 Page Title and Header SEO Optimization

 If you take away only one tip: make sure that your title tags and h1 tags are optimized for SEO.
-The title tag is what is being shown in the search results and is what is given most weight.
+The title tag is what is being shown in the search results and is what is given the most weight.
 Make the title tag specific.
-Have your keywords in the beginning of the tag.
-Also make sure to repeat the title tag text as the main header on your product page.
-In addition you should repeat the main keywords throughout the product description text.
+Have your keywords at the beginning of the tag.
+Also, make sure to repeat the title tag text as the main header on your product page.
+In addition, you should repeat the main keywords throughout the product description text.
 Consider the 700c white tires from classic bicycles manufacturer Skiens Cykkelfabrik.

 Friendly URLs also good for Ecommerce SEO

 The URLs of your product pages should be in natural text and reflecting the main keywords of your product page.
 The URLs should match the title and header tags.
 Natural text URLs are good for ecommerce SEO but also for the usability of course.

 Keep your meta descriptions up to date.
 This is the text that is shown under the page title in the search results.
 Keep it accurate and selling.
 This is both a factor for ecommerce SEO but also to make sure your customers click on your link when it appears in the search.